Colloidal Silver: Coated or Uncoated?

 - stability in complex liquids (paints, soups, cans, drinks, etc).

-- higher degree of safety, as most coated nanoparticles are
+- a higher degree of safety, as most coated nanoparticles are

 Not every coating is appropriate.
 The coating must be safe to ingest and chemically inert and not reactive.
 It must also incorporate the right dimensions and be permeable enough for ions to pass through at a feasible rate.